Measuring economic worth over time: Different series and their use

 Used to compare wage or income relativities over time, for example, used to answer the question, "If in 1870 a grocer earned $40 a week in profit, what would that profit be worth today in terms of social status and economic impact?"

 Wage price series

-A wage price series is a set of data claiming to indicate the real wages and real prices of goods over a span of time, and their relationship to each other through the price of money at the time they were compared.
+A wage price series is a set of data intended to indicate the real wages and real prices of goods over a span of time, and their relationship to each other through the price of money at the time they were compared.
 Wage price series are currently collected and computed by major governments.
 Wage price series are also computed historically by economic historians and non-government organisations.
 Both contemporary and historical wage price series are inherently controversial, as they speak to the standard of living of working-class people.

 Contemporary wage price series

 Contemporary wage price series are the result of the normal operation of government economic statistics units, and are often produced as part of the National income accounts.